 This course will introduce to students analysis of categorical data, log linear models for two- and higher-dimensional contingency tables, and logistic regression models.
-Also students will analyze aspects of multivariate analysis to include random vectors, random sampling, multivariate normal distribution, inferences about the mean vector and MANOVA.
-(Prerequisite: MATH328 AND MATH302)
+Also, students will analyze aspects of multivariate analysis to include random vectors, random sampling, multivariate normal distribution, inferences about the mean vector and MANOVA.
+(Prerequisites: MATH328 and MATH302)

 MATH360 Mathematics History and Development (3 semester hours)

 This course will introduce students to the historical development of the disciplines of mathematics.
 Within the discipline of mathematics, we will examine the development of numbers and number systems, geometry and measurement, algebra, probability and statistics, calculus, and discrete mathematics.
 Throughout this course, students will study the history of mathematics and mathematics education through readings, case studies, and problem sets.
 (Prerequisite: MATH320)

 MATH375 Inventory Models and Systems (3 semester hours)

 This course introduces students to the basic concepts and application of inventory management, its theory and practice.
 An understanding of the inventory management theory is essential to operations management, production planning and scheduling, and global supply and demand chain management.
 Inventory management is the heart of operations management in any industry.
 On upstream, it will dictate policies and procedures for procurement and material management.
 Its impact on downstream, especially in meeting the required service level, is a determinant factor in high service level which greatly impacts marketing and financial departments.
 In this course, we introduce quantitative methods of optimal inventory management in the context of operations management, forecasting, BOM, MPS, and ERP.